ipsa07/AdvertisementWebsite/README.md

 ###### AWS deployment options:
-**Cloudformation** — Template for creating everthing like ec2 instances, load balancer etc. Implements rolling deployment **CodeDeploy** - Takes care of deploying code in already created EC2 instance.
+**Cloudformation** — Template for creating everthing like ec2 instances, load balancer etc. Implements rolling deployment

+**CodeDeploy** - Takes care of deploying code in already created EC2 instance

 **Docker and AWS ECS (Used in project)**